Department of Earth and Environmental Sciences

 “Hydraulic fracturing,” also known as “fracking”, is a method of injecting fluid into the ground to fracture rock for extracting natural gas.
 In the process, fracking creates many very small earthquakes.
-These small earthquakes are generally too small to be felt or to cause structural damage or injury.
+These small earthquakes are generally (so far?) too small to be felt or to cause structural damage or injury.
 However, part of a fracking operation involves the use of high volumes of water to release natural gas from dense rock, and disposing of the associated wastewater involves injecting it into deep rock formations.
 That wastewater injection can “induce” or “trigger” earthquakes in faults that have been dormant (and might have otherwise remained dormant) for a very long time.
-These wastewater injection induced earthquakes are not necessarily so small, and can be damaging.
-And that is where the fracking/earthquake problems and controversies lie.
+These wastewater-injection induced earthquakes are not necessarily so small, and can be damaging.
+And that is (so far?) where the fracking/earthquake problems and controversies lie.

 Here’s my summary of the story:

 - There are well-documented cases of earthquakes clearly associated in time and space with fracking operations.
 But it’s not really the fracking itself that triggers the earthquakes that are likely to be damaging, it’s the disposal of fluids via injection of highly pressurized wastewater into faults that more likely tends to induce the larger, potentially damaging earthquakes.